Bay Dardi: Summary

-Series deals with the issue of HIV AIDS, mostly thought as taboo in Pakistani society.
-Aiman Khan plays the lead role of Biya, a victim of HIV AIDS which is transferred to her through Shafay (her husband) and difficulties which she faced after her marriage as nobody blames Shafay but Biya and questioning about her character due to HIV.
+The series deals with the issue of HIV/AIDS, mostly thought as taboo in Pakistani society.
+Aiman Khan plays the lead role of Biya, a person with HIV/AIDS who gets infected by Shafay (her husband) and the difficulties she faces after her marriage as nobody blames Shafay but Biya and questions her character due to her being HIV positive.